RamiKrispin/deploy-flex-actions/README.md

 To install Docker Desktop, go to [Docker Desktop](https://www.docker.com/products/docker-desktop/) and follow the installation instructions based on your OS.

-**Note:** Different OS may have different requirements, and you want to ensure that your machine meets the minimum requirements.
+**Note:** Different OS (i.e., Linux, Mac, Windows) may have different system requirements.
+The requirements information by OS are available on the Docker Desktop [documentation](https://docs.docker.com/desktop/) under the install section.

 ### Docker Hub